run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.

+## Run:ai Components

+As part of the installation process you will install:

+* A control-plane managing cluster
+* One or more clusters

+Both the control plane and clusters require Kubernetes.
+Typically the control plane and first cluster are installed on the same Kubernetes cluster but this is not a must.

+!!!
+Important
+    In OpenShift environments, adding a cluster connecting to a __remote__ control plane currently requires the assistance of customer support.

 ## Installer machine

 The machine running the installation script (typically the Kubernetes master) must have: